$\mathbf{C}^2$Former: Calibrated and Complementary Transformer for RGB-Infrared Object Detection: Related Work

 \subsection{Multi-modal Transformers}

-Since transformer model \cite{vaswani2017attention} has shown its powerful ability to capture long-range dependencies, multi-modal transformers \cite{liu2021tritransnet,liu2022learning,wang2022bridged,xiao2021fetnet} have also been explored.
-To fuse different modality features, CMSA \cite{ye2019cross} feeds the words and images into the transformer to construct a joint multimodal feature representation for referring image segmentation and BrT \cite{wang2022bridged} uses a transformer to allow interactive learning by adding point-to-patch projection between images and point clouds.
+Since the transformer model \cite{vaswani2017attention} has shown its powerful ability to capture long-range dependencies, multi-modal transformers \cite{liu2021tritransnet,liu2022learning,yuan2024improving,wang2022bridged,xiao2021fetnet,Shi_2023_CVPR,xia2018ViTCoMer} have also been explored.
+To fuse different modality features, CMSA \cite{ye2019cross} feeds the words and images into the transformer to construct a joint multimodal feature representation for referring image segmentation and BrT \cite{wang2022bridged} uses a transformer to allow interactive learning by adding a point-to-patch projection between images and point clouds.
 Similarly, Liu et al. \cite{liu2021tritransnet} and Xiao et al. \cite{xiao2021fetnet} design a triplet transformer and feature exchange transformer respectively to detect the salient objects in RGB-D images.
 However, these methods perform feature fusion by directly concatenating or summing the multi-modalities to feed the transformer.
-They do not consider feature misalignment problem, which will lead to limited representation ability of the fused features.
+They do not consider the feature misalignment problem, which will lead to a limited representation ability of the fused features.

-Different from above approaches, Pixel-BERT \cite{huang2020pixel} considers the modality misalignment problem and align vision and language semantics in pixel and text level using self-supervised learning.
-Besides, Wang et al. \cite{wang2021dig} leverages the hierarchical alignment to explore the detailed and diverse characteristics in text-video retrieval task.
+Different from above approaches, Pixel-BERT \cite{huang2020pixel} considers the modality misalignment problem and aligns vision and language semantics at the pixel and text level using self-supervised learning.
+Besides, Wang et al. \cite{wang2021dig} leverage the hierarchical alignment to explore the detailed and diverse characteristics in text-video retrieval task.
 Recently, Wang et al. \cite{wang2022multimodal} aggregate RGB and depth cues through projecting alignment features from other modalities at the token level.
-Even though these methods consider the feature misalignment problem, but the modality complementarity is not further exploited in the fusion process.
+Even though these methods consider the feature misalignment problem, the modality complementarity is not further exploited in the fusion process.